dr-leo/pandaSDMX/doc/usage.rst

     list(d.id for d in dsd.dimensions.aslist())
     currency_codelist = dsd.dimensions.CURRENCY.local_repr.enum
     len(currency_codelist)
-    'USD' in currency_codelist
+    currency_codelist.USD, currency_codelist.JPY

 So there are five dimensions.
 The 'CURRENCY' dimension stands at position 2.
+Moreover, we are now sure that 'USD' and 'JPY' are valid dimension values.
-We want to find out what dimension values are allowed as we need this information to construct a filter for our dataset query which should be limited to the currencies we are interested in.
+We need this information to construct a filter for our dataset query which should be limited to the currencies we are interested in.